2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Lumentum Holdings (LITE): Photonics at the Center of AI Connectivity

-Lumentum Holdings (LITE) ranks among the top S&P 500 one-year performers at +977.52% (as of April 2026), per NerdWallet and Finviz data.
+Lumentum Holdings (LITE) ranked among the top S&P 500 one-year performers at +977.52% (as of April 2026), per NerdWallet and Finviz data.
 Lumentum's business — manufacturing laser and photonic components — sits directly in the path of the AI data center connectivity buildout.

 High-density GPU clusters require extraordinarily high-bandwidth optical interconnects between compute nodes.
 As AI workloads scale from single-server inference to multi-rack training clusters spanning thousands of GPUs, optical components become a mission-critical bottleneck.